Loading...

 Brief History of Stablecoins

 The concept of stablecoins dates back to 2014 with the launch of BitUSD on the BitShares blockchain.
 However, it was the introduction of Tether (USDT) later that year that truly popularized the concept.
 Since then, the stablecoin market has seen significant growth, with numerous stablecoins such as USD Coin (USDC), TrueUSD, and DAI entering the market.
-Today, stablecoins are an integral part of the cryptocurrency ecosystem, boasting a market capitalization of over $100 billion.
+Today, stablecoins are an integral part of the cryptocurrency ecosystem, with a combined market capitalization in the hundreds of billions.
 This growth underscores their importance in providing stability and liquidity in the digital asset market.

 Why Payment Processors Are Turning to Stablecoins